corybrunson/ordr/cran-comments.md

 There were no ERRORs or WARNINGs.

-There were two NOTEs: one flagging this as a new submission
+There were two NOTEs: one flagging this as a new submission, ...

-The check flagged the possible misspelling "biplots", which is (the plural of) a standard term in multivariate statistics.
+The check flagged the possible misspellings 'biplot' (and its plural 'biplots'), 'decompositions', and 'scatterplots', which are standard terms in multivariate statistics.

 ### R-hub